Jailbreaking on Text-to-Video Models via Scene Splitting Strategy: Experiments

 \subsection{Experiments Setup}

 \paragraph{Datasets.} We construct our experimental dataset based on T2VSafetyBench~\citep{t2vsafetybench}.
 We select a total of 11 safety categories.
-For our experiments, we use a subset consisting of 220 prompts, created by randomly sampling 20 prompts from each category.
-The 11 categories used in the experiments are as follows: Pornography, Borderline Pornography, Violence, Gore, Disturbing Content, Discrimination, Political Sensitivity, Illegal Activities, Misinformation, Sequential Action Risk, and Dynamic Variation Risk. \paragraph{Model.} To validate the effectiveness of SceneSplit, we evaluate our method on three commercial Text-to-Video (T2V) models equipped with safety filters: Veo2~\citep{veo2}, Hailuo T2V-01-Director~\citep{Hailuo}, and Luma Ray2~\citep{luma}.
+For our experiments, we use a subset consisting of 220 prompts, created by randomly sampling 20 prompts from each category. \paragraph{Model.} To validate the effectiveness of SceneSplit, we evaluate our method on three commercial Text-to-Video (T2V) models equipped with safety filters: Veo2~\citep{veo2}, Hailuo T2V-01-Director~\citep{Hailuo}, Luma Ray2~\citep{luma}, Kling v1.0~\citep{kling}, and Sora2~\citep{sora2}.
 In the implementation of SceneSplit, we employ all-MiniLM-L6-v2~\citep{sentence-bert} as the text-embedding model for the Strategy Library.
 Qwen-30B~\citep{qwen3} is used as the Summarizer LLM to extract core strategies, while GPT-4o~\citep{gpt4o} handles other general LLM tasks such as Scene Splitting and Scene Manipulation.
 Finally, VideoLLaMA3~\citep{videollama} serves as the video understanding model to identify the manipulation target scene.

 \paragraph{Metric.} To assess the safety of the generated videos, we adopt the Attack Success Rate (ASR), the evaluation protocol proposed in T2VSafetyBench~\citep{t2vsafetybench}.
 This protocol employs GPT-4o as an automated evaluator, which analyzes a sequence of image frames sampled from the video and assigns a harmfulness score on a scale of 0 to 100.
 Following T2VSafetyBench's criteria, we define an Attack Success as any instance where the generated video's unsafety score meets or exceeds the unsafe threshold of $\theta_{unsafety} = 60$.
 The effectiveness of this automated assessment is supported by its high correlation with human judgments.
 In our experiments, we additionally classify any video generation attempt that is blocked by the T2V model's safety filter as an Attack Failure.